U.S. stocks end higher in 'buy the dip' session

 All three major U.S. stock indexes notched solid gains, with the S&P 500 enjoying its biggest percentage gain in over a month.
-The Nasdaq, weighed by Tesla Inc (TSLA.O), picked up the rear.
+The Nasdaq, weighed by Tesla Inc, picked up the rear.

 Meanwhile, cyclical shares, which stand to benefit most from economic revival, enjoyed the biggest gains.